Running Tests Outside of ReSim

 - How has metric Y changed between release versions 2.0 and 3.0?

 branch is required because ReSim performs a backwards-compatibility check when syncing a new config, ensuring you don't make destructive changes to your topics - for example, changing an string field to a integer could potentially break queries against historical data.
+For this reason, we recommend experimenting on a branch other than main when getting started.

 Batch parameters